anuseed/Week-8-Assignment/README.md

 # Still to do

 - add metadata
+  done
+  would have liked to add the name of the destination to the url rather than the id not sure where this would be done
-- add delete button to comments done
+- add delete button to comments rather than post done
 - styling
+  very basic using tailwind
-- stretch add categories to destination
+- stretch add categories to destination left this one
+  -- still need to sort post by asc and desc --- finding this a bit tricky as only know how to do so in the client